DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/authentication.md

 If you switch to a role for the first time in a test run, the browser navigates from the original page to a login page where role initialization code is executed.
 Then, the original page is reloaded with new credentials.
 (Use the [preserveUrl](../../reference/test-api/role/constructor.md#optionspreserveurl) option to disable the redirect to that page.)
 If you switch to a role that was already initialized, TestCafe simply reloads the current page with corresponding credentials.

-To switch to a role, use the [t.useRole](../../reference/test-api/testcontroller/userole.md) function.
+To activate a role, use the [t.useRole](../../reference/test-api/testcontroller/userole.md) function.

 ```js
 import { Selector } from 'testcafe';